TheStarport/KnowledgeBase/docs/INI Editing/hardcoded-inis/data/missions/formations.ini.md

 ## Overview

-This file determines formations used by encounters in [encounter INI files](../../../typed-inis/encounters.md).
+This file defines formations which can be used by factions in [faction_prop.ini](./faction_prop.ini.md).

 ## Syntax